gearboxworks/docker-gearbox/README.md

 `./launch shell gearbox-base`

-Create, and start the gearbox-base Gearbox container with version alpine-3.6 and run a shell.
+Create, and start the gearbox-base Gearbox container with version alpine-3.10 and run a shell.

+`./launch shell gearbox-base:alpine-3.10`

+`./launch shell gearbox-base:alpine-3.10 ls -l`

-`./launch shell gearbox-base:alpine-3.6`
+`./launch shell gearbox-base:alpine-3.10 ps -eaf`

+### Available commands
-If gearbox-base is symlinked to `launch`, then the Gearbox container will be determined automatically.
+If gearbox-base is symlinked to `launch`, then the Gearbox container will be determined automatically and the default command will be run.
-Symlinks will be created upon installation.
+All available commands for a Gearbox container will be automatically symlinked upon installation.

 `./gearbox-base`